Authorization to transport

 - you must have a valid Canadian firearms licence that permits you to have that class of firearm;

-- send an Application for an Authorization to Transport Restricted Firearms and Prohibited Firearms (form RCMP 5490) to the CFP of the province/territory where the firearm is located.
+- send an Application for an Authorization to Transport Restricted Firearms and Prohibited Firearms (form RCMP 5490) to the Canadian Firearms Program of the province/territory where the firearm is located.

-If you are not a Canadian resident, and you are using a Non-Resident Firearm Declaration to bring a restricted firearm into Canada, contact the CFO of the entry point in advance to apply for an ATT.
+If you are not a Canadian resident, and you are using a Non-Resident Firearm Declaration to bring a restricted firearm into Canada, contact the Chief Firearms Officer of the entry point in advance to apply for an Authorization to Transport.

 Use Canada Post's most secure method to send the following firearms from one Canadian location to another: